Assignment 9-19-19 Complete today in class after reading “The Tyger”! Don’t forget to complete your blog assignment by tomorrow as well!

 Summer Reading Assignment to be completed prior to the first week of class

 Summer Reading Poll to be completed in the first week of class.
 Vote for your favorite.
-After you have voted, leave a comment (directly under the poll) so I can give you credit for the assignment.
+After you have voted, leave a comment (directly under the poll) about why you voted they way you did so I can give you credit for the assignment.
 Use your first name and last initial or you will not receive proper credit.

 The Dos and Don’ts of Online Communication Read and comment on this article before engaging in our Summer Reading Discussion Blog.